acpennington/GoatController/docs/cardnotes.md

 - Ancient Telescope: We could just use a mill 5 script for this (pre: seems like this would be wrong as it would reveal them to the opponent?)
 - D.D.
 Dynamite: This card has been added.
 However, we could prehaps consider more complicated prepopLP parameters to handle cases like these in the future (see ticket #225).
-- Dark Designator: This will require very complex scripting (or perhaps just let villain view their entire deck).
+- Dark Designator: This will require very complex scripting (or perhaps just let villain view their entire deck). (see ticket #254)
 - Fiend's Hand Mirror: It is possible that this card's PSCT may be incorrect, but this is not a big concern.
 - Fruits of Kozaky's Studies: Requires script to look at top 3
 - Gift of the Mystical Elf: complex prepopLP (see ticket #225).